digital-asset/daml/docs/source/daml-finance/tutorial/contingent-claims-instrument.rst

       couponClaims = zipWith (\d a -> when (TimeGte $ d) $ scale (Const a) $ one cashInstrumentCid) couponDatesAdjusted couponAmounts prepareAndTagClaims couponClaims "Fix Coupon"

+For each coupon period we calculate the adjusted end date and the amount of the coupon.
+We then create each coupon claim in a way similar to the redemption claim above.

 How the instrument evolves over time
 ====================================